OutlineEntertainment/MayaASCIIImporter/README.md

 -The script was only tested with Maya ASCII files exported from Autodesk MatchMover (although files from other applications should work as well)

 -At the moment animated markers aren't supported

-Also:

-A Maya ASCII export script for Blender is in development.